 Hypertension doesn’t usually cause any noticeable symptoms until you have a heart attack or stroke.
 You should have your blood pressure checked at least once a year at your annual wellness exam.

 You should talk to your doctor about managing your hypertension as soon as you have consistently elevated measurements.
 When you start hypertension management early, you might be able to lower your blood pressure naturally, avoiding a lifetime of prescription medication while also reducing your risk of a life-changing cardiac event.

-Call Select Family Practice or make an appointment online for personalized hypertension management services today.
+Call Select Family Practice and Urgent Care or make an appointment online for personalized hypertension management services today.